thesathwik/eazy-Driving/driving-school-platform/GOOGLE_MAPS_SETUP.md

 # Google Maps API Setup Guide

-This guide will help you set up Google Maps API for the EAZYDRIVING platform.
+This guide will help you set up Google Maps API for the EEZYDRIVING platform.

 ## Step 1: Create a Google Cloud Project